On this page

 Who might still choose liraglutide over semaglutide

-- Adolescents (12-17): Saxenda is the only GLP-1 RA approved for this age group
+- Adolescents (12-17): Saxenda was the first GLP-1 RA approved for this age group and offers daily titration flexibility, though Wegovy is also approved for adolescents 12+

 - Daily dosing preference: Some patients and clinicians prefer the ability to adjust dose daily